skiaskiaskia/ct_scraper/README.md

-# ct_scraper
-# Clinical Trials Scraper 🌐💉
+# Generic Clinical Trials Scraper 🌐💉

-This Python script scrapes the classic Clinical Trials website to retrieve and save outcome measures based on the given list of NCT numbers.
+This Python script is designed to scrape clinical trials data from various online sources to retrieve and save outcome measures based on the given trial identification numbers.

 ## Features 🌟
-- Retrieves **Primary and Secondary Outcome Measures** for specific NCT numbers.
+- Retrieves **Primary and Secondary Outcome Measures** for specific trial identification numbers.
 - Extracts **Intervention Treatments** associated with the trials.
-- Generates CSV files for each NCT number detailing the outcomes.
+- Generates CSV files for each trial number detailing the outcomes.
 - Organizes outcomes under separate folders based on the **Intervention/Treatment** name.
-- In theory, you can change this and play with it as you like.
-This is just what I wanted / liked.

 ## Requirements 📦